An official website of the United States government

 Collection: Mortgage Metrics Report

-The overall quality of first-lien mortgages serviced by large national and federal savings banks improved from the same period a year ago but declined from the prior quarter, according to a report released today by the Office of the Comptroller of the Currency (OCC).
+The performance of first-lien mortgages serviced by seven national banks and one federal savings association improved in the third quarter of 2014, according to a report released today by the Office of the Comptroller of the Currency (OCC).